-Demetrius Anthony, manufacturing engineering instructor at Fort Worth’s Hollenstein Career and Technology Center, has something to say to parents who discourage their kids from pursuing careers in manufacturing.
+Demetrius Anthony, manufacturing engineering instructor at Fort Worth’s Hollenstein Career and Technology Center, has something to say to parents who discourage their high school students from pursuing careers in manufacturing.

 “Manufacturing isn’t like it used to be,” he says.
 “It’s not a dirty, grimy job all the time, and the pay is substantially better.”

 Anthony should know.
 He started out as a tool and die apprentice in Indiana, working at a General Motors ACDelco battery plant for 11 years, then moved to Texas after the plant he was working in closed.